direwolf420/TorchGodTweaks/README.md

 **Convert Torches When Clentaminating:**
 * Toggle if any placed, convertible torch (that has a matching Solution) will get converted when Clentaminator is used
-* This will only convert to/from regular torches, not bone torches
+* This will only convert to/from regular torches, not Bone torches

 **Affect Campfires:**
 * Toggle if campfires should also be affected by this mod.
 Everything that refers to torches implicitely refers to campfires